AhmedMIH/tele-ware-task/README.md

 # notes :

-location api key is store in env file so pleas put your own key to work probebly
+location api key is store in env file so please put your own key to work fine